 https://www.facebook.com/watch/?v=501171171869113

-And you can watch an MTV News report that covered Tom Petty and the Heartbreakers’ 1981 homecoming, which included the key presentation and Tom answering questions from reporters.
-You will also see a short clip of the band performing a charity concert at the Stephen C. O’Connell Center on the University of Florida campus, where Stevie Nicks was one of the guests on stage.
+And you can also watch an MTV News report that covered Tom Petty and the Heartbreakers’ 1981 homecoming, which included the key presentation as well as Petty answering questions from reporters.
+You will also see a short clip of the band performing a charity concert that night, where Stevie Nicks was one of the guests on stage.
 Watch here:

 https://www.facebook.com/watch/?v=796275864763474

-Note that the second key to the city was presented 25 years later, in 2006, by Mayor Pegeen Hanrahan at a pre-concert press conference at the Stephen C. O’Connell Center on the University of Florida campus, where the concert was held.
+Note that a key to the city was also awarded in 1991 and in 2006, the last, by Mayor Pegeen Hanrahan at a pre-concert press conference at the O’Connell Center, where the concert was held.

 250 Gale Lemerand Dr, Gainesville, FL 32611